Jennifer Bartlett: Rhapsody (1975–76)

 With her earliest well-known work, Rhapsody, Bartlett reinvented the mural form for Conceptual art.
 Rhapsody is a painting executed on 987 foot-square enamel-coated steel tiles arranged in a grid 7 plates tall by roughly 142 wide, extending across multiple walls.
 The subject matter consists of variations on what Bartlett felt were the basic elements of art: four universal motifs (house, tree, ocean, mountain), geometric forms (line, circle, triangle, square), and color (25 shades).
 The seven sections are entitled "Introduction", "Mountain", "Line", "House", "Tree", "Shape", and "Ocean".

 Rhapsody has been called an "extended portable mural" and a "post-painting painting" that "took the American art world by storm".
 According to critic Roberta Smith, Rhapsody is an epic achievement that brought together elements of photorealism, geometric abstraction, and pattern painting while also prefiguring 1980s Neo-Expressionism.
 It is so large that Bartlett commented that she never saw the piece as a whole until its first public exhibition.
 Bartlett said of Rhapsody that it "opened the wall up instead of closing it down.
 It looks bigger than it really is....
 It’s my way of making edgeless paintings."
 It has been acquired by the Museum of Modern Art (New York).

 Subsequent series such as In the Garden and Amagansett have become more painterly while still retaining their systematizing rigor.
-Around 2004, she began including fragments of text — phrases, bits of dialogue, dreams — in some of her paintings.